oapicf/pinterest-sdk/clients/ruby/generated/docs/PinsApi.md

 List Pins

      Get a list of the Pins owned by the \"operation user_account\".     - By default, the \"operation user_account\" is the token user_account.     - All Pins owned by the \"operation user_account\" are included, regardless of who owns the board they are on.
-Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\".
-Disclaimer: there are known performance issues when filtering by field <code>creative_type</code> and including protected pins.
-If your request is timing out in this scenario we encourage you to use <a href='/docs/api/v5/#operation/boards/list_pins'>GET List Pins on Board</a>.
+Optional: Business Access: Specify an `ad_account_id` to use the owner of that ad_account as the \"operation user_account\".
+Disclaimer: There are known performance issues when filtering by field `creative_type` and including protected pins.
+If your request is timing out in this scenario, we encourage you to use [GET List Pins on Board](/docs/api/v5/#operation/boards/list_pins).

 ### Examples